 You can also use frozen broccoli.
 I like to have a freezer bag of chopped, blanched and frozen broccoli ready for this soup.
 Add the broccoli straight from frozen.

-Place a large soup pot or dutch oven on medium heat.
+Place a large soup pot or Dutch oven on medium heat.
 Add the onion and sweat until it starts to soften (about five minutes) before adding the garlic.
-Cook for another two minutes.
+Cook for another two minutes, stirring occasionally.

-Cover and cook for eight minutes or until the broccoli is soft.
+Cover and cook for eight minutes or until the broccoli is soft and still green.

 Add one teaspoon of salt along with the frozen peas.
 Stir to defrost the peas without overcooking them, only about one minute.